kolocoder/codepath-rework-ios/BioBuilder/README.md

 <div>
     <a href="https://www.loom.com/share/f6e4cc08defd49ebb061308db54cdf75">
-      <p>Loom | Free Screen & Video Recording Software - 4 May 2025 - Watch Video</p>
     </a>
     <a href="https://www.loom.com/share/f6e4cc08defd49ebb061308db54cdf75">
       <img style="max-width:300px;" src="https://cdn.loom.com/sessions/thumbnails/f6e4cc08defd49ebb061308db54cdf75-f1480e4a5359e3c5-full-play.gif">
     </a>
   </div>

 **BioBuilder** is an app that shows the name of the user, their college and current employment.
 It also has the ability to change the user's background color through a button.
-Extra features like a drop-dwon button, extra clear and svae buttons were added to the app'
+Extra features like a drop-dwon button, extra 'clear' and 'save' buttons were added to the app'

 Time spent: **2** hours spent in total